simonellistonball/nifi-netflow/README.md

 ![Sample Flow](flow.png)

 The template included in the root of this repo provides an example, but may need some rewiring for your build.
+The template also uses unusual ports (I was testing) so you're likely to need to change the listening port to something like 2055 which is a more common Netflow port.